rolba/ai-nimals/README.md

 <b> 7. ai_nimals_app.py</b><br>
 This is main application.
 This application is using VGG16 network.
-So far I have to add some modifications and describe it on my blog.<br>
+It was previously ran on Nvidia Jetson TX2.
+I get rid of that platform and now I use my old GTX1060 to run it.
+Description is in progress.<br>

 Helpers:
 <br>